 Maine in the Fall: Coastal Towns to Visit for Foliage and Lobster

-When the summer crowds drift away and the first crisp breezes roll in, Maine’s coastal towns take on a whole new kind of magic.
+When the summer crowds drift away and the first crisp breezes roll in, Maine’s coastline transforms into one of the most scenic fall destinations in New England.

 Coastal Towns in Maine to Visit This Fall